 Here is what the CDC advises if you’re allergic to eggs:

 - If eggs cause only hives (raised, red, itchy skin bumps), you can safely get the flu vaccine appropriate for your age and health status anywhere.

 - If eggs cause swelling, trouble breathing, lightheadedness or recurrent vomiting — or if you’ve had to rely on an emergency intervention (like your Epi-Pen®) — you can get a flu shot, but it must be in a medical setting.
 And the vaccine must be supervised by a provider who can recognize and manage severe allergic reactions.

 Keep in mind that your risk of getting the flu (which can lead to illness, hospitalization and even death) outweigh your risk of an allergic reaction to the egg protein in the vaccine.

 If you’ve had a severe allergic reaction to the flu vaccine

-And their anaphylaxis was most often triggered by an allergy to one of the other vaccine components, not to the egg.
+The other piece of good news is that among this small population, the anaphylaxis was most often triggered by an allergy to one of the other vaccine components, not to the egg.